GirllunarExplorer/Python-Exercism-Solutions/etl/README.md

 variety of languages, each with its own unique scoring table.
 For example, an "A" is scored at 14 in the Basque-language version of the game while being scored at 9 in the Latin-language version.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-The Jumpstart Lab team [view source](http://jumpstartlab.com)